Telephone and Data Systems, Inc. research snapshot

 $20 to $30

-More likely if broadband subscriber losses accelerate due to cable and fiber competition, tower income disappoints, debt or capital spending pressures cash flow, or the market decides the post-sale company is worth much less on a normalized earnings basis.
+More likely if broadband subscriber losses accelerate due to cable, fiber, and fixed wireless competition, tower income disappoints, the August 7 report reveals a lower normalized earnings run rate than expected, or debt or capital spending pressures cash flow.

 TDS AI technical analysis